JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 To interface with Discord, I did a quick search and found [discord.js](https://discord.js.org/).
 As is typical, I spent the bare minimum time to find the popular package.
 I did not consider any alternatives and learned the bare minimum about the package.
 The result: I built a system that ignored most of what the package I was pulling in provided.

 The way I used the package involved subscribing to message events on all channels for the server in question.
 Then Robit would parse each message.
 If the message started with `!robit` the server would proceed to process the message content.
 Much of what I did was supported by default in Discord.js with [commands](https://discordjs.guide/legacy/slash-commands/advanced-creation).
 A little more time spent researching, and I could have narrowed the surface area of my backend even more.

+In retrospect, this was a failure on my part to understand what I had chosen to interface with.

 ## Running the server